 What do you get?

-I provide a healthy Nuc that is headed by a young, first year queen from one of my proven lines.
+I provide a healthy Nuc that is headed by a young, newly raised queen from one of my proven lines.
 You are absolutely going to get 2 to 3 frames of brood (all produced by the young queen) and at least a frame or two of resources.
-The Nuc you will get from me is going to be too big to live in a Nuc much longer.
+The Nuc is going to be too big to live in a Nuc much longer.
 They need more room, which is when I call the folks on my list to come pick up their bees and put them in a full super.

 What do you need to bring when you pick up your bees?